Pros and Cons of EMO composting discusses the method of Bokashi composting using EMO’s (Effective Micro Organisms)

 - It requires a new hole to be dug each time it is emptied

 - I say get a Compot to compliment the Bokashi.
 This way you only have one hole to dig to fill with your fresh Bokashi waste.
 Move the pot around the garden every 6 months to a year so you don’t have to dig as many holes as you did before.
+Or have several eco-eze Compots spread around the garden so you don’t have to keep digging holes.
 The best of both worlds and you can use the Compot to fill with all the scraps that you can’t put in the Bokashi.

-- So the Bokashi is great for units and great if you have a Compot but on its own
+So the Bokashi is great for units and great if you compliment it with a Compot.
+But on its own…..

 - You have to keep digging holes